2019 MARRCH Annual Conference | Agenda

 Registration of those who have a history of sex offending or kidnapping/false imprisonment in Minnesota: What is it?
 How does it work? | Core Function: Assessment, Referral, Consultation

-Mark Blieven & Mark Collins, MN Department of Corrections
+Mark Blieven & Brian Collins, MN Department of Corrections

 Residency restrictions continue to be a hot-button issue in Minnesota.
 Proponents believe these laws are important because they keep children safe and apart from those with a history of offending.
 However, a mountain of empirical evidence strongly suggests that residency restrictions have no effect on preventing sexual offending or mitigating sexual recidivism.
 This presentation provides an update on the ever-popular debate by examining the state of residency restrictions in Minnesota.